 - Receive turnovers of receipts from all departments.
 This includes taxes, utility, charges, and fees.
-Some examples are school bus fees, inspection fees, liquor license fees, charges for dog licenses, fees for recreation programs, pistol permits, photocopies, street opening permit fees, adult Ed fees, school program fees, etc. - Receive all state and federal disbursements during the year. - Maintain and reconcile 79 bank accounts.
+Some examples are school bus fees, inspection fees, liquor license fees, charges for dog licenses, fees for recreation programs, pistol permits, photocopies, street opening permit fees, adult Ed fees, school program fees, etc. - The school department through Unipay receives and turns over about \$750,000 a year.
+There are around 8,000 transactions. - Receive all state and federal disbursements during the year. - Maintain and reconcile 79 bank accounts.
 Move funds between accounts according to safety, yield and cash flow needs. - Payroll and Vendor.
 Reporting and payment of payroll taxes to DOR and IRS, and distribution of payments by check, direct deposit, or wire to employees, various retirement plans and vendors.
-Report W-2 information to the Social Security Administration and 1099 information to the IRS every year.
-Distribute W-2's and 1099's every January. - Notify taxpayers/customers of returned checks by certified mail. - Responsible for all debt beginning with preparing the official statement, selling the bonds and notes, preparing the continuing disclosure statement, bond ratings, and payment of debt and interest. - Responsible for managing and collecting on tax title accounts through letter writing to taxpayers, phone calls, notifying mortgage holders and ultimately foreclosure.
+Report W-2 information to the Social Security Administration and 1099 and 1095 information to the IRS every year.
+Distribute W-2's, 1099's and 1095's every January. - Notify taxpayers/customers of returned checks by certified mail. - Responsible for all debt beginning with preparing the official statement, selling the bonds and notes, preparing the continuing disclosure statement, bond ratings, and payment of debt and interest. - Responsible for managing and collecting on tax title accounts through letter writing to taxpayers, phone calls, notifying mortgage holders and ultimately foreclosure.
 Prepare instruments of redemption for recording at the registry of deeds and notices of final disposition

-FY15 Accomplishments
+FY16 Accomplishments

-- The drive-up window in our office becomes more popular.
-People use it more during inclement weather especially this past winter - Continued with our high level of customer service despite cuts - We have updated in-house procedures eliminating much of our manual work by utilizing available technology. - People can pay bills online; excise tax and parking tickets at the deputy collector, all other bills with online bill pay through Unibank - We began an aggressive collection program for past due tax title accounts that has resulted in 6 properties being redeemed through the February of FY15.
-The total amount of back taxes, water/sewer/trash liens, interest and penalties totaled more than \$79,000 for those 8 months. - We outsourced our bill printing on July 1, 2013.
+- The drive-up window in our office is very popular.
+People use it more during inclement weather especially during the winter - Continued with our high level of customer service despite cuts - We have updated in-house procedures eliminating much of our manual work by utilizing available technology. - People can pay bills online; excise tax and parking tickets at the deputy collector, all other bills with online bill pay through Unibank

+- We continue an aggressive collection program for past due tax title accounts that has resulted in 3 properties being redeemed through the February of FY16.
+The total amount of back taxes, water/sewer/trash liens, interest and penalties totaled more than \$70,000 for those 8 months. - We outsourced our bill printing on July 1, 2013.
 Along with that we offer e-billing where taxpayers and utility customers have the option of receiving their bills by email.
 This saves the town postage costs.
 People are able to pay their bills online and view up to 2 years of history.

-FY16 Goals
+FY17 Goals

 - Continued education of all staff through the annual staff school - Continue to invest the town's monies in secure funds with the highest possible rate of return yet retain adequate liquidity. - Place outstanding taxes from the prior fiscal year into tax title by the end of March every year. - Continue a yearly cycle of clearing up outstanding checks.
-We must locate the owners of un-cashed checks through direct mail or advertising and reissue stale dated or lost checks.
-Unclaimed check money will be moved into tailings and eventually come back to the general fund. - Still searching for a way to accept payments electronically from customers who use online banking to pay their bills.
+We must locate the owners of uncashed checks through direct mail or advertising and reissue stale dated or lost checks.
+Unclaimed check money will be moved into tailings and eventually come back to the general fund. - Still searching for a way to accept payments electronically from customers who use online banking to pay their bills. - To auction off land of low value properties sometime this Fall

-Significant Changes in the FY16 Budget
+Significant Changes in the FY17 Budget